MaxDobisz/Physiotherapist-business-website/README.md

 </div>

 &nbsp;
 - I integrated Google Map into the project to display a map of the business location, along with directions for getting there.
-Google Maps provides a rich set of features that allow our users to explore our area and nearby points of interest, enhancing the overall user experience of our web application.
+Google Maps provides a rich set of features that allow users to explore area and nearby points of interest, enhancing the overall user experience of our web application.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/94841011/224490327-d19f7a2e-2580-4963-969c-d7ff11f67d65.png">